 - Establish measures that define what is success and track progress toward your goals.
 I wrote a post last summer on this topic so this can serve as a useful reference.

 The intriguing part of this model is that it has completely re-focused on how I look at life each day.
 All of my actions and energy are devoted to delivering on these critical success factors and when I do that the energy is amazing!
 I am fortunate to have recognized that I needed to make changes in my life before it was too late.
 There are certain things I would have done differently in my life but I can only look forward to making each day a success.
-If you are feeling something in your life requires a change then I would recommend you take a time out to comes to terms with whatever that is before it’s too late.
+If you are feeling something in your life requires a change then I would recommend you take time out to come to terms with whatever that is before it’s too late.

 If you enjoy reading books then I strongly recommend “How Will You Measure Your Life?” by Clayton M. Christensen.
 I have shared the book with fellow colleagues who attend my career workshops at Microsoft and this will likely drive you to reflect broadly on life.